Nigeria attracts N480bn investment for sugar production

 He said: “Nigeria is among the top five importers of sugar and only produces about three per cent of domestic consumption.
 However, on the 19th September 2012, the FEC approved the NSMP and implementation commenced January 2013.

-“NSMP has stimulated INVESTMENTS of $3 billion thus far.
+“NSMP has stimulated Investment of $3 billion thus far.
 NSMP is targeting the production of 1.7 metric tonnes of sugar; creation of 117,181 direct jobs; generation of 411.7 megawatts of electricity; total forex saving of up to $565.8 million annually from savings from sugar production and fuel importation.”

 The minister said history had shown that no country became rich by exporting raw materials without also having an industrial sector.